Renault Formula One crash controversy: Briatore and Symonds depart Renault

-On 16 September the Renault F1 team announced it would not be contesting the charges at the meeting of the FIA World Motor Sport Council in Paris on 21 September, and stated that both Briatore and Symonds had left the team.
+On 16 September the Renault F1 team announced it would not be contesting the charges at the meeting of the WMSC in Paris on 21 September, and stated that both Briatore and Symonds had left the team.

 The FIA confirmed that 21 September meeting would still go ahead following the departure of Briatore and Symonds, with sanctions against Renault F1 still possible.
 The day after the Renault announcement, Renault confirmed Briatore had resigned from the team, while Briatore himself stated of his departure that "I was just trying to save the team.
 It's my duty.
 That's the reason I've finished."

-World Motorsports Council meeting
+WMSC meeting

-The extraordinary meeting of the World Motorsports Council took place on 21 September 2009 in Paris.
-After a ninety-minute hearing, the council imposed a disqualification on Renault, suspended for two years.
-This meant that if a similar incident occurred before 2011, Renault would be banned from Formula One.
+The extraordinary meeting of the WMSC took place on 21 September 2009 in Paris.
+After a ninety-minute hearing, the council imposed a disqualification on Renault F1, suspended for two years.
+This meant that if a similar incident occurred before 2011, Renault F1 would be banned from Formula One.
 Briatore was banned indefinitely from any FIA-sanctioned event, while Symonds received a five-year ban.
-Furthermore, Briatore was indefinitely banned from managing drivers when the FIA stated that superlicences would not be issued or renewed to any driver associated with him in the future.
+Furthermore, Briatore was indefinitely banned from managing drivers when the FIA stated that super licences would not be issued or renewed to any driver associated with him in the future.
 Alonso was cleared of wrongdoing; the FIA found no evidence that he or his mechanics knew anything about the scheme.

-The council came down hard on Briatore because he denied his involvement despite overwhelming evidence.
+The WMSC came down hard on Briatore because he denied his involvement despite overwhelming evidence.
 Symonds, in contrast, had confessed, expressing his "eternal regret and shame" for his role in the scheme.
-In announcing the sanctions, the council stated that Renault's actions were serious enough to merit being thrown out of Formula One altogether.
-However, it opted to impose a suspended sentence because Renault took swift action in forcing Briatore and Symonds to resign.
+In announcing the sanctions, the council stated that Renault F1's actions were serious enough to merit being thrown out of Formula One altogether.
+However, it opted to impose a suspended sentence because Renault F1 took swift action in forcing Briatore and Symonds to resign.
 The Daily Mirror described the de facto lifetime ban on Briatore as the harshest sanction ever imposed on an individual in the history of motorsport.

-A major contribution to the punishment of Briatore and Symonds was the testimony of an unnamed "Witness X", a Renault employee who was also present at the pre-race meeting but rejected the idea.
+A major contribution to the punishment of Briatore and Symonds was the testimony of an unnamed "Witness X", a Renault F1 employee who was also present at the pre-race meeting but rejected the idea.